okta/okta-oidc-js/packages/oidc-middleware/README.md

 * [Upgrading](#upgrading)
 * [Contributing](#contributing)

 This package makes it easy to get your users logged in with Okta using OpenId Connect (OIDC).
-It enables your Express application to participate in the [authorization code flow][auth-code-docs] flow by redirecting the user to Okta for authentication and handling the callback from Okta.
+It enables your Express application to participate in the [authorization code flow][auth-code-docs] by redirecting the user to Okta for authentication and handling the callback from Okta.
 Once this flow is complete, a local session is created and the user context is saved for the duration of the session.

 ## Release status